wonyongpark89/wonyongpark89.github.io.legacy/_pages/talks.md

 - 🇺🇸 **Park, W.,** Waight, N., St. Vil, C., Miles, M., & Mozaffari, F. (2024, June).
 Reimagining justice-oriented science education through disaster memories: Evidence from the Buffalo Blizzard of 2022.
 Paper presented at the Annual Meeting of International Society of the Learning Sciences (ISLS), Buffalo, NY, USA.

 - 🇬🇧 **Park, W.**, Fancourt, N., & Habibi, A. (2024, September).
 Learning from Grenfell: Centering the disaster-affected community to promote education for social justice.
 Paper presented at the British Educational Research Association (BERA) Annual Meeting, Manchester, UK.
 (Shortlisted for Social Justice SIG Best Presentation Award)

+- 🇦🇷 **Park, W.** (2024, September).
+Unnatural disasters: Reframing science education for social justice.
+Paper presented at the Biennial Conference of the International History, Philosophy and Science Teaching Group (IHPST), Buenos Aires, Argentina.

+- 🇦🇷 **Park, W.** (2024, September).
+Classroom assessment and NOS: Issues and prospects.
+Paper presented at the Biennial Conference of the International History, Philosophy and Science Teaching Group (IHPST), Buenos Aires, Argentina.